Tampa Florida DUI Statistics

 - the charges are still pending resolution.

 Who issued these DUI citations?
-A breakdown of the agencies that issued the citations show that 23,649 were issued by various police departments throughout Florida, 21,868 were issued by various Sheriffs' departments in Florida, and 9,328 were issue by the Florida Highway Patrol.
+A breakdown of the agencies that issued the citations show that 23,649 were issued by various police departments throughout Florida, 21,868 were issued by various Sheriffs' departments in Florida, and 9,328 were issued by the Florida Highway Patrol.

 Which county had the highest number of DUI citations issued in the State of Florida?
 That distinction goes to Hillsborough County with 3,256 citations.
 Another county in the Tampa Bay area came in fourth place - Pinellas County (St. Petersburg / Clearwater) had 1,824 citations issued.